Johann Weikhard von Valvasor: Biography

-Shortly after marrying Anna Rosina Grafenweger in 1672, Valvasor acquired Bogenšperk Castle near Litija, where he arranged a writing, drawing and printing workshop.
+Shortly after marrying 13-year-old Anna Rosina Grafenweger in 1672, Valvasor acquired Bogenšperk Castle near Litija, where he arranged a writing, drawing and printing workshop.
 Valvasor spent a fortune on the publishing of his books; towards the end of his life, his debts forced him to sell Bogenšperk Castle, his vast library and his collection of prints.
 In 1690, Aleksandar Ignacije Mikulić, the Bishop of Zagreb, bought his library, along with some 7,300 graphics, and moved it to Slavonia, where the collection became part of the library of the Zagreb Archbishopric, now part of the Croatian State Archives.

-In 1692, he lost most of his wealth because he invested in travel, graphics and printbooks.
-The same year he married 13-year-old Anna Maria Rosina Graffenweger, with whom he had nine children, among them daughters Maria Sidonia, Maximilla Kordula, Johanna Rosina, and Anna Theresia, and sons Wolfang Waikhard, Johann Gottlieb, Johann Ludwig, Johann Wolfgang Engelbert, and Franz Joseph.
+In 1692, he lost most of his wealth after he invested in travel, graphics and printbooks which proved unprofitable.
+He had nine children, among them daughters Maria Sidonia, Maximilla Kordula, Johanna Rosina, and Anna Theresia, and sons Wolfang Waikhard, Johann Gottlieb, Johann Ludwig, Johann Wolfgang Engelbert, and Franz Joseph.
 Five children died very early, and then, when delivering their last child in 1687, Anna Maria Rosina died as well.
 Just three months after her death, Valvasor married Baroness Anna Maximilla Zetschker of Vrhovo.
 They had four children.
 In 1693, the same year that their last child, Franz Engelbert, was baptized, Valvasor died at age 52 in Krško.

 He is believed to have been buried in the family crypt at Medija Castle, but this is uncertain.
 The Yugoslav Partisans dynamited the castle in 1944 and no trace of his putative grave remains today.